joshflchan/joshflchan.github.io/_posts/2019-02-13-doggo-sploot-instagram-bot.markdown

 #### Project Idea
 The motivation behind this project is to streamline the marketing aspect of personal dropshipping business.

-Problem: Instagram API does not allow access to posting functionality, inhibiting ability to use services that will auto-post
+**Problem**: Instagram API does not allow access to posting functionality, inhibiting ability to use services that will auto-post

-Solution: Plan on setting up a server and using selenium to auto-post through Instagram's web interface.
+**Solution**: Plan on setting up a server and using selenium to auto-post through Instagram's web interface.
 Will also create web scraper to take top posts from r/doggos subreddit and credit respective users.

 #### Additional thoughts